Qiskit/RFCs/0000-overhaul-qiskit-experiments.md

 Another important situation that we may need to cover is the break of the executor run.
-Job queueing in a quantum system may take very long time (sometime more than a day) if you don't reserve the device, and we often terminate the kernel where the job executor is actively running.
+Job queueing in a quantum system may take very long time (sometime more than a day) if you don't reserve the device, and we often terminate the kernel where the circuit executor is actively running.
 In this situation, we may want to restart from the analysis, once after all jobs successfully complete.

 ```python